browndeer/coprthr/doc/application_notes/mic_build/app_note_mic_build.md

 ## Configuration

-Building the COPRTHR SDK for MIC native execution requires cross-compilation on the host using --enable-user-install configuration option.
+Building the COPRTHR SDK for MIC native execution requires cross-compilation on the host.
 In order to support the cross-compilation the path to the location of the required MIC libraries must be specified.
 This should be the location where the libimf.so library built for MIC is installed on the host as part of the Intel SDK.
 This directory will be designated MIC_LIBS_DIR.

 Prior to building COPRTHR it will be necessary to build the packages libelf (libelf-0.8.13), libconfig, and libevent for the MIC architecture, and specify